 Iran News

-The judiciary announced the commutation of Mahan Sadrat's death sentence to imprisonment and exile.
+The Judiciary announced the change of Mahan Sadrat’s death sentence to imprisonment and exile.

-This morning, Tuesday, February 25, the Islamic Republic of Iran's Judiciary News Agency announced that the death sentence of Mahan Sadrat Marni, one of the detainees of the nationwide protests of 1401, has been commuted to imprisonment and exile, following the news of the execution of Mohammad Ghobadlo.
+On Tuesday morning, Esfand 3rd, the news agency of the Judiciary of the Islamic Republic announced the change of the death sentence of Mahan Sadrat, one of those detained during the nationwide protests of 1401, to imprisonment and exile, following news of the execution of Mohammad Ghobadlo.

-Mahan Sadrat, born in 1999, was arrested last year following nationwide protests in Tehran and was sentenced to death for carrying a knife and fighting with an officer.
-She was charged with "moharebeh," "gathering and colluding against national security," and "propaganda activity against the regime."
-She had repeatedly stated in her court statements that she did not have a knife, but the judiciary sentenced her to death.
+Mahan Sadrat, born in 1378, was arrested in Tehran last year following nationwide protests and was charged with possessing a knife and assaulting an officer.
+He was accused of “waging war against the state,” “conspiracy and collusion against national security,” and “propaganda activities against the regime,” and was sentenced to death.
+He had repeatedly stated in court testimony that he did not possess any knife, but the judicial system condemned him to execution.

-After accepting the request for a retrial, his case was submitted to the same branch and, based on the new verdict, he was sentenced to a total of 16 years in prison and exile, of which 10 years of his imprisonment can be served in exile and in the "Kalibar" prison in East Azerbaijan.
-More than a year has passed since the nationwide protests, but the Islamic Republic regime is still continuing its crimes and executing protesters.
-Protesters whose cases are full of ambiguity and in most cases have even been violated, but the judicial system, regardless of the violations of the case and the existing ambiguities, has issued and implemented death sentences for them solely because of the forced confessions obtained from the defendants under torture.
+His case was handed over to the parallel court branch after accepting a request for retrial, and according to the new verdict, he was sentenced to a total of 16 years imprisonment and exile, with 10 years of his sentence to be served in exile in “Keliber” prison in East Azerbaijan.
+More than a year has passed since the nationwide protests, yet the Islamic Republic regime continues its crimes and executions of protesters.
+Protesters whose files are riddled with ambiguities and in most cases have been violated, but the judicial apparatus, ignoring file violations and existing ambiguities, has issued death sentences solely based on forced confessions extracted from the accused under torture and carried out the executions.

 Back to top button